Philip P Eapen

 From Friday evening to Saturday evening, Jews observe their weekly Sabbath.
 The women rested on that Sabbath.
 By the time the Sabbath had ended, it was 72 hours after Jesus was buried.
 The women did not dare to venture out into the dark that evening.
 You may now understand why they were eager to rush to the tomb at the crack of dawn.
 “Now on the first day of the week, at early dawn, the women went to the tomb, taking the aromatic spices they had prepared.”17 The women found the tomb empty.
 The stone had been removed.
 The Bible does not say Jesus rose again from the dead on Sunday morning.
 The women found the empty tomb on Sunday morning.

 Therefore, it is absurd to say that Jesus was buried on a Friday evening just because a “Sabbath” began immediately after his burial.
 That special Sabbath was not the weekly Sabbath.
 The religious context of the Passover teaches us otherwise.
-There were two Sabbaths and a working day between the burial and the resurrection.
+There were two Sabbaths and a working day between them.
 Jesus must have been crucified and buried on a Wednesday.
 He remained in the tomb for three days and three nights, just as He had predicted.18

 “Now when the hour came, Jesus took his place at the table and the apostles joined him.
 And he said to them, ‘I have earnestly desired to eat this Passover with you before I suffer.’”19